engineerLiberty/Fly-Now-API/README.md

 # Fly-Now-API
-This is an application that enables users to book a flight and manage flight reserv
+This is an application that enables users to book a flight and manage flight reservations